 - 2.5.2.
 The census collects data on mode of travel to work, plus home location and employment destination.
-The ONS aggregated this data and it is reported for journeys between each MSOA29.
-Whilst the data is now eight years old it provides a comprehensive dataset. - 2.5.3.
-The PCT website30 displays the cycle to work flow data interactively.
-It indicates that in 2011 the highest reported cycle commuting flows were radial journeys to and from neighbourhoods on Portsea Island to the city centre and Naval Base (see Table 2.3).
+The ONS aggregated this data and it is reported for journeys between each MSOA.
+Whilst the data is now several years old it provides a comprehensive dataset. - 2.5.3.
+The PCT website displays the cycle to work flow data interactively.
+The highest recorded cycling to work flows in Portsmouth from this dataset are set out in Table 2.3.
+It indicates that in 2011 the highest reported cycle commuting flows were radial journeys to and from neighbourhoods on Portsea Island to the city centre and HM Naval Base. - 2.5.4.
 In terms of cross-boundary flows, the census also recorded 1,096 cycle to work trips into Portsmouth from Gosport Borough, 329 from Havant Borough, 300 from Fareham District and 58 from the Isle of Wight.
 As the census required respondents to name their main mode of travel, this may under-report levels of cycling to work which are part of a longer journey, such as by ferry.

-Appendix MTable 2.3 - Census 2011 Cycling to work flows of greater than 100
+Table 2.3 - Census 2011 Cycling to work flows of greater than 100 in Portsmouth

-Destination MSOA (key employment in MSOA in brackets) Origin MSOA (main residential areas in brackets) Number of recorded journeys Portsmouth 012 (Copnor / Buckland (Powerscourt Road area)) 1 05 Portsmouth 014 (Baffins) 11 07 Portsmouth 015 (Between Fratton Road and railway line) 1 10 Portsmouth 016 (City Portsmouth 016 (City Centre and Portsea) 1: 26 Centre, Portsea and Naval Base) Portsmouth 017 (Milton) 1 18
+Destination MSOA (key employment in MSOA in brackets) Origin MSOA (main residential areas in brackets) Number of recorded journeys Portsmouth 016 (City Centre, Portsea and HM Naval Base) Portsmouth 012 (Copnor / Buckland (Powerscourt Road area)) 105 Portsmouth 016 (City Centre, Portsea and HM Naval Base) Portsmouth 014 (Baffins) 107 Portsmouth 016 (City Centre, Portsea and HM Naval Base) Portsmouth 015 (Between Fratton Road and railway line) 110 Portsmouth 016 (City Centre, Portsea and HM Naval Base) Portsmouth 016 (City Centre and Portsea) 126 Portsmouth 016 (City Centre, Portsea and HM Naval Base) Portsmouth 017 (Milton) 118